⏲ The Time it takes

 The phone bill for that trip exceeded the cost of the hotel stay.

-If you had come to our team back then and tried to describe MS Teams, Zoom, Slack, iPhones, Airpods, ChatGPT, Crypto not to mention this new instantiation of open-source-friendly Microsoft (WHAT!) it would have sounded like a fantasy.
-A world where being connected is the norm not the (very expensive) exception?
-A world with on-demand voice and video and more data and content than we could ever consume?
-What a dream.
+If you had visited our team back then and tried to describe the future working conditions (that we all take for granted today): MS Teams, Zoom, Slack, iPhones, Airpods, ChatGPT, Crypto not to mention this new instantiation of open-source-friendly Microsoft (WHAT!) it would have sounded like a fantasy:

 30 years and a pandemic later, we've got it.